Notre Dame vs. Southern Utah Predictions & Picks - Women's NCAA Tournament First Round

 Notre Dame Performance Insights

-- The Fighting Irish outscore opponents by 16.0 points per game (scoring 74.8 points per game to rank 34th in college basketball while giving up 58.8 per contest to rank 48th in college basketball) and have a +480 scoring differential overall.
+- The Fighting Irish outscore opponents by 16 points per game (scoring 74.8 points per game to rank 34th in college basketball while allowing 58.8 per contest to rank 48th in college basketball) and have a +480 scoring differential overall.

-- Notre Dame's offense has been less effective in ACC contests this year, averaging 70.1 points per contest, compared to its season average of 74.8 PPG.
+- Notre Dame's offense has been less effective in ACC matchups this year, scoring 70.1 points per contest, compared to its overall average of 74.8 PPG.

+- Offensively, the Fighting Irish have performed better at home this year, scoring 79.1 points per game, compared to 68.8 per game when playing on the road.

-- Notre Dame cedes 56.8 points per game in home games this year, compared to 57.9 when playing on the road.
+- Notre Dame is giving up 56.8 points per game this season when playing at home, which is 1.1 fewer points than it is allowing on the road (57.9).

-- On offense, the Fighting Irish have had a hard time putting the ball in the basket over their last 10 games, scoring 67.5 points per contest over that stretch compared to the 74.8 they've put up over the course of this season.
+- On the offensive side of the ball, the Fighting Irish have had a hard time putting the ball in the basket over their last 10 games, scoring 67.5 points per contest over that stretch as opposed to the 74.8 they've racked up over the course of this year.

 © 2023 Data Skrive.
 All rights reserved.